Run a ScalarDL Application Through ScalarDL Ledger

 - In the Ledger configuration, set

-to an isolation level of your choice.
-The default value isSNAPSHOT
+scalar.db.consensus_commit.isolation_levelto an isolation level of your choice.
+The default value isSNAPSHOT.

 Limitations

-While ScalarDL leverages ScalarDB, the following ScalarDB feature is not compatible with the consistency guarantee mechanism of ScalarDL:
+While ScalarDL leverages ScalarDB, the following ScalarDB features are not compatible with the consistency guarantee mechanism of ScalarDL:

 - Group commit for the Coordinator table (